-The town's current Comprehensive Beach Management Plan was adopted by ordinance of Seabrook Island Town Council on December 16, 2014.
+The town's current Comprehensive Beach Management Plan was adopted by ordinance of Seabrook Island Town Council on December 17, 2019.
 The plan was subsequently submitted to the South Carolina Department of Health and Environmental Control (SCDHEC) for review and approval.
-Upon approval by SCDHEC, the town's plan become a part of the State Beachfront Management Plan.
+Upon approval by SCDHEC, the town's plan will become a part of the State Beachfront Management Plan.

 About Beach Management Plans